ably/ably-chat-react-ui-kit/examples/group-chat/README.md

 # Group Chat Demo App

-A demonstration application built with Ably Chat React UI Components.
+A demonstration application built with Ably Chat React UI Kit.
 This demo provides a complete chat experience with minimal setup, featuring message history, typing indicators, user presence, and more..

 ## Prerequisites